 Figure 6.
 7 MCARI of trees and lianas.
 Lianas in blue have significantly higher MCARI than trees, shown in yellow, in both treatments (ANOVA F= 534.2944, DF=1 p < .05).
 Significant difference in treatment means from Tukey’s HSD test shown by *, n.s. = no significant difference between treatment means.

 The NDVI of liana and tree leaves differed, with liana leaves having higher NDVI values then trees regardless of treatment (Fig. 6.8).
-CO2 treatment has a positive effect on liana NDVI, whereas the NDVI for trees was lower.
+Elevated CO2 has a positive effect on liana NDVI, whereas the NDVI for trees was lower although neither showed a significant change in NDVI.